Quantum scars from zero modes in an Abelian lattice gauge theory on ladders

 {\it{Exact zero modes at $\lambda=0$}}: At $\lambda=0$, the Hamiltonian anti-commutes with the operator $\mathcal{C} = \prod_{\mathbf{r},\hat{\mu}} E_{\mathbf{r},\hat{\mu}}$ where only the horizontal (vertical) links on even $x$ ($y$) contribute to the product and thus each elementary plaquette contains precisely one such link.
 This implies that any eigenstate with energy $E \neq 0$ has a partner at $-E$ $(\mathcal{C}|E\rangle = |-E\rangle)$.
 For any $\lambda$, $H$ also commutes with space reflections about the axes $\mathcal{S}_x, \mathcal{S}_y$ (Fig.~\ref{fig1}, top panel).
-This point-group symmetry $\mathcal{S}_{x,y}$ commutes with $\mathcal{C}$.
+This point-group symmetry commutes with $\mathcal{C}$.
 Remarkably, any Hamiltonian with these properties has exact zero-energy eigenstates whose number scales exponentially in the system size due to an index theorem~\cite{indexth}.
 Since the spectrum is symmetric around $E=0$, these protected zero modes are mid-spectrum states of the Hamiltonian and not low-energy states bound to topological defects or arising from supersymmetry for which there are well-known examples~\cite{zm1,zm2,zm3,zm4,zm5,zm6}.
-The presence of a large number of mid-spectrum zero modes is clear from the density of states $\rho(E)$ as a function of $E$, which shows a sharp spike at $E=0$ from the (momentum unresolved) data generated for both $(L_x,L_y)=(10,2)$ and $(6,4)$ (Fig.~\ref{fig1}, bottom panel).
-Despite there being manifestly no level repulsion between them, the behavior of the Shannon entropy, $S_1$, for the zero modes seems to indicate that these are not anomalous when compared to other neighboring eigenstates (see Supp.
-Mat.).
+The presence of a large number of mid-spectrum zero modes is clear from the density of states $\rho(E)$ as a function of energy $E$, which shows a sharp spike at $E=0$ from the (momentum unresolved) data generated for both $(L_x,L_y)=(10,2)$ and $(6,4)$ (Fig.~\ref{fig1}, bottom panel).
+Despite there being manifestly no level repulsion between them, the behavior of the Shannon entropy, $S_1$, for the zero modes indicates that these are not anomalous when compared to other neighboring eigenstates~\cite{indexth} (see ~\cite{suppmat} for more details).
+Thus, generic linear combinations of such zero modes are expected to be delocalized in the Hilbert space and have volume-law entanglement.